Banglabandha

-Banglabandha (also spelled Banglabandh) is a major inland port in northern Bangladesh established to provide a trade link with India, Nepal and Bhutan.
+Banglabandha is a major inland port in northern Bangladesh established to provide a trade link with India, Nepal and Bhutan.
 The three nations are separated by 52 km of Indian territory, known as the Siliguri Corridor.
 On the Indian side of the border is Phulbari.
 Border crossing of vehicles between Phulbari and Banglabandha was inaugurated in January 2011.

 History

 Despite the geographical proximity of the borders of India, Bangladesh, Nepal and Bhutan, the issues of border control and territorial sovereignty have obviously prevented the establishment of direct trade routes.
 Banglabandha was functioning as a "Land Customs Station" (LCS) before the Government of Bangladesh decided to establish an inland port.
 To exploit the potential of a three-way trading post, the government of Bangladesh decided to develop an inland port, with facilities such as customs, banking, warehouses, police and immigration posts.
 It was designed to be Bangladesh's first "export-oriented" inland port, explicitly promoting the transport of Bangladeshi goods to Nepal, India and Bhutan; other Bangladeshi inland ports are mainly used to import goods from India.
 Nepal favours such an inland port to enable access for its goods to the Mongla and Chittagong seaports.